amkirwan/grunt-versioner/README.md

 # grunt-builder

-> The best Grunt plugin ever.
+> Grunt plugin for versioning, building and tagging your Git project.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`